wmww/gtk-layer-shell/README.md

 ![GTK Layer Shell demo screenshot](https://i.imgur.com/dIuYcBM.png)

 A library to write [GTK](https://www.gtk.org/) applications that use [Layer Shell](https://github.com/swaywm/wlr-protocols/blob/master/unstable/wlr-layer-shell-unstable-v1.xml).
 Layer Shell is a Wayland protocol for desktop shell components, such as panels, notifications and wallpapers.
 You can use it to anchor your windows to a corner or edge of the output, or stretch them across the entire output.
-This library only makes sense on Wayland compositors that support Layer Shell, and will not work on X11.
+This library will not work on X11, or Wayland compositors that do not support wlr-layer-shell-unstable-v1 (NOTE: Gnome does __not__ support Layer Shell).
 It supports all Layer Shell features including popups and popovers (GTK popups Just Work™).
 Please open issues for any bugs you come across.

 ## Installing with your package manager
 GTK Layer Shell is packaged for the following distros.
 If you've packaged it for a distro not listed, please make a PR or ask for it to be added in an issue.